 The contemporary sources are unanimous that the election was accomplished by twenty-three cardinals (not, of course, including the new pope).
 In fact, as Johannes Lupi explains, on the morning of August 7 it was clear that Cardinal Duèse had eighteen solid votes, thanks to the faux pas of Pietro Colonna, and therefore, when the hold-outs suddenly realized the fact, they made a virtue out of necessity and without any scrutiny they acclaimed Cardinal Duèse unanimously.
 The successful candidate was none of the papabili, but rather Cardinal Jacques Duèse, a Gascon, the Bishop of Porto and Santa Rufina.

 On August 11, 1316, Arnaldo de Cumbis, one of the Aragonese Procurators at the Roman Curia, wrote to King Jaime, "Dominus Napoleo dixit michi, quod dominus Papa intendit modis omnibus ire Romam, si posset fieri pax predicta."
-That appears to have been the understanding of the Continuator of Ptolemy of Lucca (Baluzius I, col. 178), who says that Orsini refused to attend at the making of the Last Will and Testament of Pope John on November 3, 1334, because he was still indignant against the Pope quia Papa in sua electione, quae apud Lugdunum celebrata fuit, juravit se nomquam ascensurum equum vel mulum nisi iret Romam.
-Though this may well have been a personal undertaking by Pope John with Cardinal Napoleone, there is some possibility that there were Electoral Capitulations in 1316, and that Cardinal Napoleone Orsini's indignation derives from the breaking of one of those promises (See Souchon, p.
-45)
+That appears to have been the understanding of the Continuator of Ptolemy of Lucca [Baluzius I, col. 178], who says that Orsini refused to attend at the making of the Last Will and Testament of Pope John on November 3, 1334, because he was still indignant against the Pope quia Papa in sua electione, quae apud Lugdunum celebrata fuit, juravit se numquam ascensurum equum vel mulum nisi iret Romam.
+Though this may well have been a personal undertaking by Pope John with Cardinal Napoleone, there is some possibility that there were Electoral Capitulations in 1316, and that Cardinal Napoleone Orsini's indignation derives from the breaking of one of those promises [See Souchon, p.
+45].

-Pope John XXII was crowned in the Cathedral of St. Jean in Lyons (Bernard Guidonis, in Baluze, I, 133: fuitque coronatus more Pontificum Romanorum Lugduni in Ecclesia cathedrali Nonis Septembris, Dominica prima eiusdem mensis; and likewise Prior Amalric Augerii, Baluze, 185) on September 5, 1316 (Souchon, p.
-36 n.).
+Pope John XXII was crowned in the Cathedral of St. Jean in Lyons: fuitque coronatus more Pontificum Romanorum Lugduni in Ecclesia cathedrali Nonis Septembris, Dominica prima eiusdem mensis [Bernard Guidonis, in Baluze, I, 133; and likewise Prior Amalric Augerii, Baluze, 185; Muratori, Rerum Italicarum Scriptores III.
+2, 488] on September 5, 1316, the first Sunday in September [Bernardus Guidonis; Souchon, p.
+36 n.].
 The Coronation had been twice postponed so that Count Robert of Poitou, who was now Regent of France, could be present.
 Count Charles of Valois, Alençon, Perche, Anjou and Maine, the brother of Count Philip the Regent, and Count Louis of Évreux, their uncle, held the reins of the horse on which the Pope rode in procession [Guillaume de Nangis, Chronicon, p.
 428; Baluze, I, 794]

 qui, mutato nomine, Johannes XXII papa vocatus, ibidem, ante Nativitatem beatae Mariae virginis, sua suscepit insignia, Karolo comite Marchiae, fratre Philippi regentis regna Franciae et Navarrae, eorumque avunculo Ludovico Ebroicensi comite frenum equi cui insidebat regentibus, ejusque festum decorantibus ipso die.